GreedyGame/greedygame-docs/docs/android-advanced.md

 ### **Importing GreedyGame Native Ads SDK**

-Games built with Android Studio can easily integrate with [Gradle](https://gradle.org).
+Apps built with Android Studio can easily integrate with [Gradle](https://gradle.org).

 **Add the following to the app level** `build.gradle`. (excerpt)